quenio/ATN/README.md

 An inner-context may be embedded in many outer-contexts as long as all involved contexts do not have contradictions among themselves.

 All contexts of any specifications defined in ATN are automatically embbeded in ATN's outermost context (named `world`), which defines core types, such as `Boolean`, `Character`, `String`, `Natural`, `Real`, among others.
 That means no specifications can contradict the definitions of ATN's world.

+## Examples

+ATN can be used to specify anything, from programs to processes, or from theories to physical systems.
+Anything that can be integrated into concepts of the mind can be specified in ATN.

+Below, some examples are shown that demonstrate the expressive power of ATN in specifications.